 Instructions

-- Place the almonds into the Thermomix bowl and grind for 1 min/speed 9.
+- Add the almonds to the Thermomix bowl and mix for 1 min/speed 9.

-- Scrape down the bowl and grind for 4 mins/speed 5.
+- Scrape down the bowl again and mix for 3 min/speed 4 until smooth and creamy.

 - Let the almond butter cool before storing.